The Cycle of Grace

-The Cycle of Grace examines 4 components of a grace-filled life:
+Trevor Hudson's book, The Cycle of Grace, examines 4 components of a grace-filled life: Acceptance, Sustenance, Significance, and Fruitfulness.

 Our eCourse is designed for individual participation.
-Video recordings of teachings with authors Trevor Hudson and Jerry Haas guide the way.
-Practical exercises, suggestions for journaling and reflection, and a place to share comments with others.
+It includes video recordings of teachings with authors Trevor Hudson and Jerry Haas, practical exercises, suggestions for journaling and reflection, and a place to share comments with others.
 Designed to be completed in six sessions, you are free to work through the material at your own pace.

 Grow in your awareness of God's deep love for you, nurture your spiritual life, understand who you are called to be in the world, and learn how to restore balance to your life with Trevor Hudson and Jerry Haas in The Cycle of Grace.